dotnet/designs/accepted/2022/dotnet-release-labels.md

 - show support status label, if
   - support status is "Preview"
-  - support status is "RC"
+  - support status is "Go-live"
   - support status is (Maintenance or EOL)
 - else show release type